sgabre/TestHarness/Documents/FirmwareUnitTesting.md

 - IDE (VS Code)

 2. Test Execution

-- Compilator,
+- Compiler: Converts the source code and test cases into executable files.
-- CMake
+- CMake: Build system to manage and automate the compilation and testing process.
-- Unity
+- Unity: Unit testing framework designed for C/C++ that simplifies the creation and execution of test cases.
-- CMock
+- CMock: Mocking library used in conjunction with Unity to create mocks for functions, allowing isolation of the unit under test.
-- Ceedling
+- Ceedling: A testing framework that integrates Unity and CMock, providing an environment for testing and organizing test cases.
-- Terminal ()
+- Terminal: Command-line interface to execute tests and view results.
-- Valgrind: A tool that detects memory leaks by tracking memory allocations and deallocations.
+- Valgrind: A runtime tool for detecting memory leaks by tracking memory allocations and deallocations during test execution.
-- AddressSanitizer: A runtime memory error detector.
+- AddressSanitizer: A runtime memory error detector that identifies issues such as buffer overflows, use-after-free errors, and memory corruption during test execution.

 ### Test Type